skonfig/__unbound/type/__unbound_auth_zone/man.rst

    Specify an URL to download a zonefile for the zone from (using HTTP/HTTPS).

    Can be used multiple times.
-The URLs will be tried in turn.
+The URLs will be tried in turn. zonefile
+   Specify a filename where a local copy of the zonefile should be stored.

 BOOLEAN PARAMETERS